Planning your exhibit

 - All chemicals require COSHH certificates, including details of reactions, first aid requirements and cleaning considerations.

-- Allergies and ailments.
+- Allergies and ailments must be specified clear on any giveaways.
 Please put controls in place, inform visitors of the risks, and have alternative materials available where possible.

 - Latex (Glove, balloons)